Emerging Compliance Exposures in Financial Industry

 - Understand the cross-border challenges of compliance and limitations imposed by the current pandemic

 - Be aware of the scope of cybersecurity and the technological challenges to maintain its integrity by financial professionals

 Compliance Exposure Management

-- Identify compliance exposures in financial adviser’s space
+- Identify key compliance exposures in the financial industry

 - Exposures to financial crime

 - A case study for consideration

 Digitalisation and Banking

 - Understand the need for acceleration to digital banking

 - Concerns on compromise and compliance